 -c factory Restores the entire system to the default. -c xscf Restores setting information of the XSCF unit to the factory default and deletes CPU Activation keys. -h Displays the usage.
 Specifying this option with another option or operand causes an error. -r activation Deletes CPU Activation keys.
-It is used to delete CPU Activation keys while specifying $\neg c$ factory.
+It is used to delete CPU Activation keys while specifying -c factory.
 You cannot specify this option with "-c xscf".

 - restoredefaults is executed by the master XSCF.
 Confirm the master XSCF with showbbstatus(8). - In use of SPARC M12-2S/M10-4S, be sure to execute restoredefaults only on a single SPARC M12-2S/M10-4S.
 Executing it with multiple SPARC M12-2S/M10-4S connected causes an error. - After restoredefaults is executed, the XSCF configuration information is shut down.
-After shutdown, turn off the input power of the system and turn it on again. - If you need to move the XSCF unit to another SPARC M12/M10 system, please specify "-c xscf".
-The XSCF unit is restored to its factory state and the system is powered off.
-You can then move it to another SPARC M12/M10 system. - If you specify "-c xscf", the back-up information remains.
+After shutdown, turn off the input power of the system and turn it on again. - If you specify "-c xscf", the back-up information remains.
 Therefore, when the system is powered off then on, the information that has been saved is read and the XSCF unit settings are restored to its previous state before being restored.
-This XSCF unit contains the back-up information so be sure not to move it to another SPARC M12/M10 system. - restoredefaults shall be executed with the system shut down.
+However, the CPU Activation key will be deleted along with the XSCF unit information and its back-up information. - restoredefaults shall be executed with the system shut down.
 If the system is not shut down, it causes an error. - The status in which the system is shut down means the status in which all physical partitions (PPARs) are shut down.
 If PPAR is in operation, executing poweroff -a shuts down all PPARs and after that the power of the system is turned off.
 Execute the showhardconf(8) and see the display of "System_Power:" ("On" or "Off"), to confirm the condition of system power. - If only "-c factory" is specified, the information of CPU Activation keys in the system is not cleared.
-To clear the information of CPU Activation keys, be sure to specify "-r activation" too.

-■ If "-c xscf" is specified, CPU Activation keys, registered to XSCF unit and its back-up information, are deleted.
+To clear the information of CPU Activation keys, be sure to specify "-r activation" too. - If "-c xscf" is specified, CPU Activation keys, registered to XSCF unit and its back-up information, are deleted.
 To save CPU Activation keys, run dumpcodactivation(8) to save CPU Activation keys beforehand.
 To restore the saved CPU Activation keys, execute restoredefaults -c xscf, then restorecodactivation(8).